adloky/smalls/benoni-b-ss.md

 This is the most aggressive approach against the Benoni.
 It is also quite justified.
 White is rolling forward his central pawns, trying to create threats as soon as possible.
 He will play in the centre and on the kingside.

 This line is quite dangerous for Black.
 That's why many players avoid it by playing the Benoni only after White has committed the knight to f3, e.g. 1.d4 Nf6 2.c4 e6 3.Nf3 c5.
 That way White cannot play the 7. f4 line.
-However, if White continues 3.Nc3 with 3...c5 Black doesn?t avoid the f4 line, while after 3...Bb4 he enters the Nimzo-Indian, and 3...d5 is the Queen's Gambit Declined.
+However, if White continues 3.Nc3 with 3...c5 Black doesn't avoid the f4 line, while after 3...Bb4 he enters the Nimzo-Indian, and 3...d5 is the Queen's Gambit Declined.

 I don't think many white players are well prepared in the f4 line since Black can avoid it in several ways.
 So, if we're up for a challenge and want to play for a win, we should allow White to choose whatever setup he wants in our favourite opening!